 Ensuring the continued compliance of all Bermuda registered ships with the requirements of the International Ship and Port Facility (ISPS) Code is the responsibility of the Bermuda Shipping and Maritime Authority and is not routinely delegated to Recognised Organisations.

-All ships require to have a Ship Security plan and this must be approved by the Authority.
-Obtaining approval is straightforward.
-Managers may send their plans to the Authority at:
+All ships are required to have a Ship Security Plan (SSP) and this must be approved by Bermuda.
+Obtaining approval is straightforward and managers may send their plans to BSMA at:

-Applications for verifications and audits should be made in good time bearing in mind that there is a 12 month “window” for the intermediate verification but only a 3 month “window” for the renewal audits.
-The Authority will work closely with managers to schedule audits and inspections to suit the ship’s schedule and to be as cost efficient as possible.
+Applications for audits should be made in good time and Bermuda will always work closely with managers to schedule audits and inspections to suit the ship’s schedule and to be as cost efficient as possible.

 Please send applications for audits together with the ship's known or anticipated itinerary to: email@example.com